PROJECT ACCELERATOR PROGRAMME

 The preclinical development (in animal models) and the preclinical regulatory phase of the project were completed in 2017.

-It is planed to enter the clinical phase in 2018, during which its safety and efficacy will be assessed in humans.
+The clinical phase I has been started in 2018, during which its safety will be assessed in humans.

 The results obtained in animals show a significant reversal of neuron loss, demyelination and axonal damage in various types of MS.